ubc-library-rbsc/gillis-2021/pages/homelife.md

 </div>

 <br>
 <p style="text-indent: 25px;">For others, this homesickness was more closely tied to their school community at Queen Elizabeth Secondary.
-Joan received frequent requests for copies of the school newspaper, the Q.E.
-Vue, in addition updates on teachers and the results of school sporting events.
+Joan received frequent requests for copies of the school newspaper, the <i>Q.E.
+Vue</i>, in addition to updates on teachers and the results of school sporting events.
 One correspondent, Yoshio Nakamura, spends the first six months of 1944 requesting that Joan send a school pin.
 When Joan is able to finally fulfill this request, Yoshio reminisces about their shared time at school and compares his years pulled away from home to those of a soldier fighting on foreign soil.</p>
 <br>

 <div class="container">